jarusll/the-logs/index.md

 I have integrated asserts in my programming, poor mans tdd.
 I like it.

+Speed is not my priority when it comes to problem solving, readability is.

 # 2022-04-24

 Tried out some easy leetcode problems and I really need to catchup.